PeMeireles/PFLSight/README.md

 * The game state is represented as a list: `[Board, CurrentPlayer, P1Type, P2Type]`:
     * **Board:** list of lists, where each inner list represents a row of the board.
 Each position on the board can hold a value:
         * '-' represents an empty space;
-        * Atoms like 'a1', 'b2', etc. represent pieces.:
+        * Atoms like 'a1', 'b2', etc. represent pieces:
             * The first character indicates the player ('a' or 'b') and the following characters represent the number of pieces in a stack. (e.g.: 'a1' is a single white piece, 'b3' is a stack of three black pieces).
     * **CurrentPlayer:** an atom ('a' or 'b') indicating the player who's turn it is;
     * **P1Type and P2Type:** represent the AI type for player 1 and player 2 respectively, they can also represent a human if their value is 0.